An honest comparison for CHROs and CFOs who are done guessing about their workforce

 The workforce accounts for 60–70% of operating expenses for most mid-market companies.
 Yet the tools most organizations use to understand their people, annual surveys, manager gut feel, and static HRIS reports, were designed for a world that no longer exists.

 AI is changing that.
-A new generation of workforce intelligence platforms promises real-time visibility into what employees are actually doing, where skills gaps are forming, who is at risk of leaving, and whether your biggest cost center is producing returns.
+A new generation of workforce intelligence platforms promises real-time visibility into what employees are actually doing, where skills gaps are emerging, who is at risk of leaving, and whether your biggest cost center is delivering value.

 The problem is that the category is crowded, confusing, and poorly defined.
 “Workforce intelligence” means different things to different vendors.
 Some are talent marketplaces.
 Some are performance review systems.
 Some are analytics dashboards.
 Some are trying to be all three.
 And most comparison articles are written by companies selling you their own product.